Ukraine: Cyberwar creates chaos, 'it won't win the war' | DW | 03.03.2022

 Wiper strategy includes the use of ransomware attacks, where a target's data is blocked until a ransom is paid.

 Ransomware attacks imply — but do not confirm — a criminal element, which may or may not be associated with the Russian government, in the war.
-Determining who is responsible for any attack is one of the hardest parts of cyberwar, say the experts.
+Determining who is responsible for any attack is one of the hardest parts of cyberwar, the experts said.

-"Hacktavists" like the group Anonymous also appear to be involved in the war, but the extent of their involvement has yet to be verified.
+"Hacktavists" like the group Anonymous also appear to be involved in the conflict, but the extent of their involvement has yet to be verified.

 DDoS attacks take down websites.
 That means people on the outside are unable to access information or advice from, for instance, a government website in times of emergency.